 Businesses understand how products which have been physiotherapist recommended, coupled with modern innovation are needed for the more contemporary consumer.

-Available in three colours (Oyster White, Strawberry Red and Carbon Black) and two sizes (Regular and Wide track)
+Available in five colours (Oyster White, Strawberry Red, British Racing Green, Royal Blue & Carbon Black) and two sizes (Regular and Wide track)

 Is there a well-designed mobility aid?